xopj/gatsby-starter-business/src/pages/index.md

 description: >-
   Straights and Curves is an independent, running-centric zine made in Portland, Oregon.
-Much like the time and effort that go into training cycles, we set out to create a way to share the stories of runners and running in zine format.
+Much like the time and effort that go into training cycles, we set out to create a way to share the stories of runners and running in a format that we would spend time curating and assembling by hand.
 offerings:
   blurbs:
     - image: /img/tutorials.png